Skip to Content

 • Touch the multimeter's probes to the correct corresponding terminals on the battery (negative to negative, positive to positive) to receive a reading.

-• A fully charged battery should be between 12.5 and 12.6 volts.
+• A healthy, charged battery should be between 12.4 and 12.7 volts.

 Does Batteries Plus Test Car Batteries?

-If you don't have a multimeter you can always stop into your nearest Batteries Plus store.
+If you don't have a multimeter or don't feel comfortable testing the battery yourself you can always stop into your nearest Batteries Plus.
 Our staff will be happy to check your vehicle's battery for free and let you know if it's time for a replacement.
-If you're worried about your battery's performance, be sure to have it checked as soon as possible, especially before taking any long trips, or if there's extreme weather on the horizon.

 How Much Does a Car Battery Cost to Replace?

-A typical flooded auto battery will cost you somewhere in the range of $164.99 to $269.99 to replace.
-AGM (Absorbed Glass Mat) batteries are slightly more expensive and retail for around $179.99-$379.99.
+Mid-Range: AGM (Absorbed Glass Mat) batteries are slightly more expensive and retail for around $185 to $399.
 Though they cost more, AGM batteries have several advantages over standard flooded batteries.
 They're more durable and spill-proof, making them safer to handle.
 They also recharge faster and provide more engine starts during their lifespan.

 X2Power Batteries are the Best Auto Batteries for Your Car or Truck

-If you're looking for the best possible replacement battery for your car or truck, check out our exclusive X2Power brand batteries.
-X2Power batteries utilize Thin Plate Pure Lead (TPPL) technology to provide more power and a longer overall lifespan.
-An X2Power battery will cost you more upfront, but will last roughly 3X longer than a flooded battery option, meaning you'll probably end up saving money over the course of the battery's life.
+An X2Power battery will last 3X longer than a flooded battery, meaning you'll probably save money throughout the battery's life.
 Learn more about X2Power in our blog "X2Power is the Best Battery Brand for Your Car, Truck or Boat."

 What Happens if You Don't Replace Your Battery?